ponvel-i2i/documentation/source/index.md

 ]
 ```

-This endpoint is used to get the invite codes for the advisor
+This endpoint is used to get the invite codes for the advisor to invite new clients into GenivityFamily.

 <aside class="notice">
 You must replace `ACCESS_TOKEN` with your API request.